 He began his career in television on the other side of the camera as a studio floor director at WBRC-TV in his hometown of Birmingham in 1970.
 He had given little thought to a career as a news anchor until he found himself inspired while watching others appear on camera.
 Rather than allowing himself to sit behind the scenes, Steve said to himself, “I think I can do that”, and has been a success ever since.

 His first on-air job was not in television, but radio, working as a news anchor and broadcasting hourly newscasts for WERC radio, where he was honored with numerous journalism awards for writing and reporting.
 He held this position from 1973 to 1979.

 Being on the air was not enough for Steve, however.
 Steve made news in the air, as well.
 A two-year stint as a helicopter traffic reporter nearly cost him his life, when a chopper he was flying inside of crashed in 1976, near the Birmingham airport.
 Fortunately, Steve sustained only minor injuries and once again returned to more stable on-the-ground television.
 He moved back into television in 1979 as a reporter and weekend anchor at Birmingham’s WVTM-TV.

 During his tenure at WGN-TV, Steve has won numerous journalism awards.
-Among his five Emmy Awards, is one commending his investigative reporting in 1991.
+Among his seven Emmy Awards, is one commending his investigative reporting in 1991.
 Other accolades for investigative reporting include the American Bar Association’s “Silver Gavel Award,” as well as awards from the Chicago Bar Association and the Associated Press.